Find programs that will assist with your mortgage as well. Select the Help With Mortgage and Other Bills link on the left.

 DTE Energy - This utility company provides services to almost 3 million people across Michigan.
 They order several different assistance programs to people who are struggling.
 Learn more on your options.

 Lansing Board of Water & Light - Pennies for Power Program will prevent utility bill shutoff for those in need.
+It is a program that relies on donations from families in Michigan and all of the funds are then provided to low income families.
+More on assistance from Pennies for Power.

 Tri County Electric - People Fund provides cash grants to help with paying various bills, including utility, heating.
 Other aid may be received through this program as well.